yiisoft/yii-core/ROADMAP.md

 ## Re-structure

-- [x] Split framework into pacakges with separate releases.
+- [x] Split framework into packages with separate releases.
 - [ ] Finish [new application template].

 ## Documentation